aripovula/railsTest/README.md

 * Deployment instructions

 This app uses Codeship for CI.
+Made few changes to Codeship CI.